Facely1er/cybersoluce-assetmanager/src/components/magical/README.md

 # Magical AI-Powered Components 🪄✨

-A suite of intelligent automation and orchestration engines that transform the CyberSoluce Asset Manager into an autonomous cybersecurity command center.
+A suite of intelligent automation and orchestration engines that transform CyberSoluce Asset Intelligence into an autonomous cybersecurity command center.

 ## Overview